-Lead poisoning is a disease caused most often by eating lead paint chips or breathing or eating lead dust.
-Lead is especially harmful to infants and children aged 6 years and younger because their small bodies absorb lead more easily.
-Lead poisoning can slow a child’s development and cause learning and behavior problems.
-Small amounts of lead can also damage a child’s brain, kidney and stomach.
+What is lead poisoning?
+Lead poisoning is a disease caused most often by eating lead paint chips or breathing in lead dust.
+Lead poisoning can occur at any age but is especially harmful to infants and children aged 6 years and younger because their bodies absorb lead more easily.
+Children with high levels of lead in their blood may not show any symptoms.
+Lead poisoning could lead to serious long-term effects such as:

 - Peeling or chipping paint in homes built before 1978